 For our outspokenness [that is, his criticism of the PA], however, we paid a heavy price, one that I never imagined.
 For our criticism of their leadership, individuals within the Palestinian Authority abused their power and suspended all of the title deed transactions of TABO.
 Think about this for a moment.
 To punish us for our freedom of expression, powerful individuals within the Palestinian Authority went out of their way to stop and suspend the registration of Palestinian land, thereby preventing the protection of Palestinian land from Israeli settlement expansion.

 In a testament to Al Sabawi’s determination, the project has made progress nevertheless.
-First, he and his team sued the PA for its abuse of power in the International Court of Justice — and won.
+First, he and his team sued the PA for its abuse of power in the Palestinian High Judicial Council — and won.
 With that obstacle cleared, they moved ahead.

 Three years on from TABO’s launch, the initiative has enabled 250 families, both resident and in the Palestinian diaspora, to own 371 plots of land.
 Of TABO’s sales so far, 30% have been generated by the diaspora.
 And the cost falls far short of the million dollar price tag hanging from land just minutes away.
 TABO offers plots for between $13,900 and $32,000, with interest-free payment financed through the company for up to four years.